eleda77/eleda77.github.io/docs/vocab_list.md

 **fossick** - rummage, search; search for gold in abandoned workings

+**fouail** - mixture of bowels and bread cooked over a fire (yum)

 **friable** - easily crumbled (a good frenchy fry isn't friable; I would be concerned if it were)

-**fritillary** - a butterfly with orange-brown wings that are chequered with black
+**fritillary** - Eurasian plant of the lily family, with hanging bell-like flowers; a butterfly with orange-brown wings that are checkered with black

 **frumenty** - a dish of wheat boiled in milk and usually sweetened and spiced

+**fuddle** - confuse or stupefy (someone), especially with alcohol; go on a drinking bout

+**fumet** - a reduced and seasoned fish, meat, or vegetable stock

 **furze** - another term for gorse (a type of shrub)

 **fusillade** - large number of shots or objects fired or thrown at the same time

+**fust** - a strong musty smell

+**fustian** - pompous or pretentious speech or writing

 **fusty** - smelling stale, damp, or stuffy; old-fashioned in attitude or style

 ### G {#header-title-7}
 **gaffer** - an old man; a person in charge of others; a boss

+**gammer** - an old countrywoman

+**gammon** - talk intended to deceive; a side of bacon; a middle-aged or older white man with conservative, traditionalist views, stereotypically characterized as having a red or flushed complexion; the winning of a backgammon game before the loser removes any men from the board

 **garderobe** - a lavatory in a medieval building; a wardrobe or small storeroom in a medieval building (who knows which one you'll find when someone shows you a garderobe)